JohnEdwa/RTAutoSprintExtended/Readme.md

 The original hasn't been updated in 8 months and is very broken.
 This is a fixed version built for the Hidden Realms update, build ID 4478858.
 The code can be found [at the Github repo here.](https://github.com/JohnEdwa/RTAutoSprintExtended).
+If you find something that doesn't work, please open an issue on Github.

 ## The basics

 Your character will automatically sprint whenever the base game would allow you to sprint, so you do not have to do it manually.
 This includes sprinting during some less obvious situations, such as when charging certain attacks or immediately after using utility skills.
 The special (useless) sprinting crosshair is disabled, and holding sprint now makes you walk instead, if for some reason you wish to do so.

 ## Features / Differences to the old version
 * Works, for one thing